 Sick leave allows an employee to recover from personal illness, injury, or disability that prevents performance of usual duties.
 Employees must enter leave weekly into the WolfTime Leave and Timekeeping system upon use for supervisors approval.

 Full-time and part-time permanent SHRA (Staff, Subject to the Human ResourcesAct) employees, persons in time-limited appointments, trainees, and probationary employees

 Permanent EHRA (Exempt from the Human ResourcesAct) employees and Postdocs/House Officers who are .5 FTE or greater shall be subject to the same policies concerning sick leave as may be prescribed for employees subject to the State Personnel Act.

 Permanent EHRA employees who are .50 FTE or greater and are employed on a 9, 10, 11 or 12 month Appointment and Postdocs/House Officers.

 - EHRA positions that are not subject to the State Human Resources Act and are classified as:

 - EHRA Professional

 - Senior Academic Administrative Officer Tier-I (SAAO Tier-I), or

 - Senior Academic Administrative Officer Tier-II (SAAO Tier-II).

 Note: 9 month faculty do not earn sick leave.
+9 month faculty have a medical/parental leave policy they follow.
+Click here to see that policy.
 University students who receive stipends are not covered by this policy.